Roy Axe

-Royden Axe (September 1937 – 5 October 2010) was a British car designer.
+Royden Axe (September 1937 – 5 October 2010) was a British car designer, widely known for his design work on the Chrysler Alpine, Hillman Avenger/Plymouth Cricket, Chrysler Horizon, and Rover 800 — as well his affable character and ability to realize his designs fully — for radiating enthusiasm about cars.

+He received a Lifetime Award from the Coventry Lanchester Polytech Faculty of Art and Design, in 1985, and an Honorary Degree from University of Central England at Birmingham in 1995.

 Early life and career

 Axe was born in Scunthorpe and attended Scunthorpe Grammar School (now St Lawrence Academy).

-Axe began his career in 1959 with the Rootes Group where he progressed first to chief stylist and then to design director.
-Rootes became part of Chrysler Europe in 1966.
-Axe led the styling efforts on almost all of the Chrysler/Rootes/Simca products of the early to mid-1970s; the car models involved included the Simca 1308/Chrysler Alpine and Chrysler Horizon which won European Car of the Year in 1976 and 1978, respectively.
-Following Chrysler Europe's collapse in 1977, Axe moved to Detroit to head Chrysler's styling studios in the United States.
+Having begun his career in 1959 with the Rootes Group, Axe joined the company on a three week apprenticeship, and did not leave until 1976.
+At Rootes he progressed first to chief stylist and then to Design Director — at age 29.
+As Rootes became part of Chrysler Europe in 1966 along with Simca, Axe led the styling efforts on almost all of the Chrysler/Rootes/Simca products of the early to mid-1970s, including the Hillman Avenger/Plymouth Cricket, Simca 1308/Chrysler Alpine and Chrysler Horizon — the latter two which won 1976 and 1978 European Car of the Year, respectively.
+Following Chrysler Europe's collapse in 1977, Axe moved to Detroit to head Chrysler's styling studios in the United States, where he worked on the original Chrysler minivans as well as the 1981–1983 Chrysler Imperial.

-In 1982, Axe returned to the United Kingdom, joining British Leyland (BL) where he took over as styling director from David Bache (who had been sacked from BL owing to disagreements with the company boss Harold Musgrove over the still under development Austin Maestro), and was responsible for the building of a new styling studio at their Canley, Coventry plant; the former opened in 1982.
+In 1982, Axe returned to the United Kingdom, joining British Leyland (BL) where he took over as styling director from David Bache who had been sacked from BL over disagreements with the company boss Harold Musgrove concerning the Austin Maestro), still under development.
+Axe was responsible for building a new styling studio at their Canley, Coventry plant; the former opened in 1982.
 He also recruited a new team.
 Early projects from the new studio included Project XX (the Rover 800) and the MG EX-E concept car.
+Axe retired from Rover at age 55.

 In 1991, Axe became head of the Warwick-based vehicle design consultancy Design Research Associates (DRA), which resulted from a management buyout of Rover's design studio in 1986.
 DRA was acquired by Arup in 1999.